collocations.org

 Some Marxists still believe that socialism will one day triumph through world revolution.

-VERB + REVOLUTION
+VERB + revolution

-carry out, conduct, fight, foment, stage
+carry out, fight, foment, stage

 The activists were charged with fomenting revolution.

-crush, put down | call for
+crush, put down

-REVOLUTION + VERB
+revolution + VERB

-break out | spread | overthrow sth, topple sth
+overthrow sth, topple sth

 the revolution which overthrew the old regime